unclealex72/flac-manager/README.md

 | `devices/<user>/` | Symbolic links to the encoded files owned by a user. |
 | `db/`             | A directory that contains the H2 database. |

+Additionally, if you have a `tmp/` subdirectory this will be used as a temporary directory where newly encoded files will be held.
+If the `tmp/` subdirectory does not exist then the system temporary directory will be used.
+This allows you to decide whether it's quicker to encode to a faster file system and then non-atomically move the encoded file to the repository or to encode to the same file system and then atomically move the encoded file.

 ## Client Setup

 The client can be installed as a Debian `dpkg` file.